 2020 has already been the year of many firsts.
 In many ways the changes have been so big, it’s hard to find the words to describe the impacts of the shifts.
-In Marketing, where I spend my days, nearly nothing we anticipated in January has gone as planned, from the tradeshows that were cancelled to the in–person events and campaigns that have been indefinitely postponed, everything has been a bit of a trip into the unknown.
+In Marketing, where I spend my days, nearly nothing we anticipated in January has gone as planned.
+From the tradeshows that were canceled to the in–person events and campaigns that have been indefinitely postponed, everything has been a bit of a trip into the unknown.

-Like other organizations we have found new ways to connect with people, including virtual tradeshows and online user events.
+Like other organizations, we have found new ways to connect with people; including virtual tradeshows and online user events.
 It is those events that have resulted in one of the biggest surprises for me.
 The capacity for shared connections online to meet and go beyond our in-person activities.
-As a result, as much as I am looking forward to things return to safe normalcy and chances to meet again, there is one silver lining of this year that I am profoundly grateful for, and which I hope lasts.
+As a result, as much as I am looking forward to things returning to safe normalcy and chances to meet again, there is one silver lining of this year that I am profoundly grateful for.
+It is one which I hope lasts.
 2020 was the year I became friends with our customers and prospects.

 2020 has been Special

 It’s not that I have not interacted with customers and prospects over the years.
-There are always familiar faces at events, inquiries by e-mail, cheerful greetings as we welcome people to events but us marketers are always the ones that need to leave just when things get interesting.
-There are details to manage, social media updates to post, and the next day at the show to get ready for.
+There are always familiar faces at events, inquiries by e-mail, and cheerful greetings as we welcome people to events but we marketers are always the ones that need to leave just when things get interesting.
+There are details to manage.
+There are social media updates to post, and the next day at the show to get ready for.

-My theory is (perhaps a bit counterintuitively), that the virtual events bring out our humanity, just a little bit more.
-We see each other’s faces (without masks), we are linking in from our homes, where pets and kids are part of the equation.
-We are all at the mercy of good Internet and audio connections (and unflattering video cameras) making us all a little more fallible, a little more human.
+My theory is (perhaps a bit counterintuitively), that virtual events bring out our humanity, just a little bit more.
+We see each other’s faces (without masks).
+We are linking in from our homes, where pets and kids are part of the equation.
+Further, we are all at the mercy of good Internet and audio connections.
+Additionally, unflattering video cameras making us all a little more fallible; a little more human.
 Every online session feels like we really are all in this together.

 Looking ahead to 2021, while many things may start to return to normal, I believe expanded virtual events are likely here to stay.
 For one thing the online communities we are building will be just as valuable as we rise to our next challenges, for another, I really like hanging out with all of you.